mikeneilens/challenge20/README.md

 # challenge20

-This is a webservice which reveals a route through a maze.` If you call it with no query params it will return a commma separated list.
+This is a webservice which reveals a route through a maze.` If you call it using a GET with no query params it will return a commma separated list.
 The first item in the list is a referenceid.
 Other items in the list show you what is in each position ahead of you, starting with the space closest to you.

 + O means there is an empty space you can move into.